ropensci-archive/roweb2/content/technotes/2018-07-12-phylogram.md

 ```

-A nice feature of the dendrogram object type that tree
+A nice feature of the dendrogram object type is that tree
 editing operations can be carried out recursively
 using fast inbuilt functions in the "apply" family such as `dendrapply`
 and `lapply`.